Nakilon/rasel/README.md

     Print as integer or as float if there is a [fractional part](https://en.wikipedia.org/wiki/Fractional_part).
   * `,` -- pop a value and print it as a char of the corresponding ASCII code
     If value isn't integer and isn't within 0..255 the error is raised.
+  * `~` -- read character from STDIN and put onto the stack
+    EOF reverses the direction of the instruction pointer and does not put anything onto the stack.
+  * `&` -- read Base10 integer from STDIN and put onto the stack
+    EOF reverses the direction of the instruction pointer and does not put anything onto the stack.
+    Leading non-digit characters are omitted -- that allows to consecutively read numbers that have any non-digits characters in between.

 ## Main differences from Befunge-93